League of American Bicyclists

-for more information or to have an instructor contact you There are also testimonials and contacts for instruction in other parts of the country .
+for more information on private instruction, testimonials, and contacts for instruction in other parts of the country .

 Bicycling 1 2 3 Youth Program

-Bicycling Skills 123 is designed to support National Bike Dealers Association member dealers as they encourage cycle safety within their community.
-The League provides the materials and training for bicycle store owners, employees, and affiliated volunteers to teach safe riding to their customers in short and entertaining classes.
+Bicycling Skills 123 was designed by the League and the National Bike Dealers Association to encourage cycle safety within the community.
+The League provides the materials and training for community volunteers, bicycle store owners, employees, and store affiliated volunteers to teach safe riding in short and entertaining classes.

 (Formerly Traffic Skills 101)

 Experience the enjoyment of bicycling for fun and exercise.
 Preserve the environment and save money by running errands by bike rather than by car.
-Whether you are a beginning cyclist, an experienced cyclist, or are returning to cycling after years away from it, you will find something useful for you in the Traffic Skills 101 course.
+Whether you are a beginning cyclist, an experienced cyclist, or are returning to cycling after years away from it, you will find something useful for you in the Smart Cycling course.

-The course will help you refine and refresh your cycling skills; to ride your bike confidently and safely for transportation, fitness and recreation, in traffic and on trails.
-Learn to be visible and predictable, to ride on roads and through intersections, to ride in groups, and to avoid crashes.
+The course will help you refine and refresh your cycling skills; to ride your bike confidently and safely for transportation, fitness, and recreation, in traffic and on trails.
+Learn to be visible and predictable, to ride on roads and through intersections, to ride with groups, and to avoid crashes.

 The course covers bicycle safety checks, basic maintenance, fixing a flat, essential bike handling skills, crash avoidance techniques, and a supervised road ride.
 Recommended for those above age sixteen (or 13 to 15 with parent attending), this fast-paced, nine-hour course prepares cyclists to confidently use their bikes in a variety of road conditions.
 Topics include: